-- Poke-Power Normal works even from the Bench, and reduces the damage by 30 whenever a Normal Pokemon attacks your team!
+- Normal (Poke-Power) Works even from the Bench, and reduces the damage by 30 whenever a Normal Pokemon attacks your team!
 Since Normal Pokemon synergize with any deck, accepting any element of any energy card, Unown N shields your other creatures from commonly-used monsters.
-The power (unlike most) works even if Unown suffers a status condition!
+The power also functions even if Unown suffers a status condition!

 A unique harbinger of Bench-support, Unown N bolsters any squad.

 Yet another Stage 1 with 80 HP, Espeon possesses no resistance and takes extra pain from Psychic, but can retreat for free!

 - Bite (2 energy) Just like Umbreon's, simply gnaws out 20 damage.